 - Prebiotics and probiotics

-You also want to support the elimination organs to help balance out the body and support whole body healing.
+You also want to support the elimination organs to help balance out the body.
 This includes the digestive tract, kidneys and liver.

 To support the liver, try milk thistle, dandelion, and St John’s wort.
 They can help cool your dog’s system as well.
 For the kidney, use a tincture of whole burdock.
 This also helps clear out heat and cool your dog from within.